 Find your flow.
 If we are deeply involved in trying to reach a goal, or an activity that is challenging but well suited to our skills, we experience a joyful state called “flow.”
 Continue »

 Discover and use your strengths.
 Studies by experts such as Martin Seligman in the new field of Positive Psychology show that the happiest people are those that have discovered their unique strengths (such as persistence and critical thinking) and virtues (such as humanity) and use those strengths and virtues for a purpose that is greater than their own personal goals (Authentic Happiness: Using the New Positive Psychology to Realize Your Potential for Lasting Fulfillment).
 Continue »

 Treasure gratitude, mindfulness, and hope.
 Of all the areas studied in the relatively young field of positive psychology, gratitude has perhaps received the most attention.
 According to studies conducted by Martin Seligman, grateful people have been shown to have greater positive emotion, a greater sense of belonging, and lower incidence of depression and stress.
 Continue »

 Learn more about the Science of Happiness and its practical applications in the online Certificate Course on the Psychology of Happiness.
-Or you can register for our online 3 credit college course Psychological and Philosophical Perspectives on Happiness.
-These programs are ideal for individuals interested in personal happiness, as well as professionals involved in counseling, clinical psychology, psychiatry and life coaching.
+This course, which includes two live, interactive webinars, is designed for individuals interested in personal well-being, as well as professionals involved in counseling, clinical psychology, psychiatry and life coaching.
 Emphasis is placed on the practical implementation of the latest scientific discoveries on psychological well-being.